Not-so-secret nuclear bunker is trove of 1950s Britain

 Further in, bunk beds are crammed into annexes and corridors and a hospital operating theatre looks almost ready for use.

-And for those hungry after marveling at the artifacts, a canteen at the end of the tour serves hot and cold meals - largely using the original catering equipment.
+And for those hungry after marvelling at the artefacts, a canteen at the end of the tour serves hot and cold meals - largely using the original catering equipment.

 The original owners of the requisitioned land bought the cold war relic from the government and opened it to the public - complete with all the original fittings and features.